If you want to have a VBAC, do you need to have an epidural? Does a VBAC with epidural raise your risk of a repeat C-section?

 Everyone copes differently in labor, and it is vital to prepare once you know the desired route you would like to take.
 With labor comes intense contractions, which can sometimes bring tension to the birthing parent.
 Labor can stall due to stress or inability to relax.
 An epidural may be ideal for someone who is tired or has contractions creating tension that’s too much to cope with at that moment.

 As a doula, I once worked with a client who wanted to go unmedicated, and in fact, she planned a home birth for her VBAC2C.
 After laboring on and off for five days, she and her team of trained midwives discussed her options.
 They decided it would be best to go to the hospital and receive some deeper help with an epidural.

 Once she received the epidural, her body was able to get some much-needed rest and release some tension.
 She pushed out her sweet baby girl vaginally, achieving the VBA2C birth she was hoping for.
 You can hear this and many more VBAC stories on The VBAC Link podcast.

 Bottom Line on VBAC and Epidurals

-I genuinely believe that epidurals can be a fantastic tool in our toolbox.
-Although it has been shown that epidurals may lower the chances of VBAC, it is never a bad idea to assess the situation and see what is best for you and your birth journey.
+I believe that epidurals can be a fantastic tool in our toolbox.
+Either way, always assess the situation in real-time as it unfolds and choose what’s best for you and your birth journey.

 If you want to learn more about all the factors that can influence your VBAC, including finding a supportive provider and preparing mentally and physically, check out our VBAC course for parents!
 We made this course for parents like you, to help you make informed, confident decisions about your birth.